monteropep/Tableau-SQL_Workplace_Absenteeism/README.md

 Screenshot of the MySQL Dataset: <img src="MySQL_Database.png">

   4. Extract the dataset from `MySQL`as [CSV](Absenteeism_predictions.csv).
   5. Import in `Tableau 2019`.
-Tableau workbook for this project can be viewd and downloaded from TableauPublic.
+Tableau workbook for this project can be viewd and downloaded from [Tableau Public](https://public.tableau.com/profile/jose.montero1292#!/).

 Screenshot of the Dashboard: Relationship of Age and Absenteeism Probability: <img src="Tableau's worksheets/Age vs Probability.jpeg">